 Situated in the north of Paris, Château de Chantilly is an architectural marvel.
-It is actually built in the 11th century on marshland to protect the road to Senlis, the ancient city of the French Kings.
+It is actually built in the 11th century on marshland to protect the road to Senlis, the ancient royal city.

 It was also the home of the son of the last King of France, Henri d’Orleans who dedicated his life to it restoring and preserving it.

 Inside the Château is the 2nd largest collection of antique paintings in France, after the Louvre Museum in Paris.
 In addition, the Château’s library holds over 60,000 volumes, second only to the National Library of France.

 Amongst its treasures are over 1,500 manuscripts and 17,500 printed documents on all sorts of subjects, dating from as early as the 11th century.

 Located in the southwest suburb of the Yvelines, outside of Paris, Château of Breteuil tries to entertain as well as provide a sense of history.

 A privately owned castle, Château de Breteuil has adopted the theme of fairytales and put in place several wax figures and puppet shows showing daily life at the castle, as well as reenacting several famous children’s’ stories.

 If you have small children, a visit to the château is a must.
 You can read more about visiting Château de Breteuil here.

 The Château de Vaux-le-Vicomte is best known as the château that inspired the Palace of Versailles.
 When Sun King Louis XIV saw the house of his finance minister Nicolas Fouquet, he became so jealous he had Fouquet imprisoned and sequestered his château.

 He then got the architects and workers who had worked on Vaux-le-Vicomte to go design his château at Versailles.
 Today, the Château Vaux-le-Vicomte remains an impressively beautiful château that has several events held here all year around.